 The exam results silly season is upon us.
-I keep reading and hearing horror stories about our young people suffering from severe stress, having breakdowns and, heartbreakingly, ending their own lives because of the pressure to achieve.
+I keep hearing horror stories in which children are suffering from severe mental strain because of the pressure to achieve.
 As a parent, I find this heartbreaking.

 But, most of all, don’t ever, ever, ever, ever, ever, ever, ever be dull.